Dyar House Ruins

 The Dyar house was built in 1923 and is said to have been made from the same hand-cut native stone which was also used to build the Lassator’s Green Valley Ranch.
 After the 2003 Cedar Fire swept through this area though, all that remains today is a skeletal structure.

-Since the late 1960's, the Dyar house had served as a museum, library, gift shop and headquarters to the park up until the fire.
+The Dyar family used the house more as a country cabin and never lived there as a permanent residence.
+Their primary residence was located in Beverly Hills.
+Since the late 1960’s, the Dyar house had served as a museum, library, gift shop and headquarters to the park up until the fire.
 Thankfully, most of the museum displays were saved before the structure was wiped out.
-As of late 2014, there is evidence that the spot will be constructed but due to funding,when is anyone's guess.
+As of late 2014, there is evidence that the spot will be constructed but due to funding,when is anyone’s guess.
 There have been volunteers working on rebuilding the site who say the museum was gorgeous before it burned down.
 Their goal is to get it back to the state it once was.

 Archaeologists had a field day while excavating the site.
 Amid the wreckage were thousands of artifacts, including many Kumeyaay items such as lanterns, pottery and scaled used during gold mining.

 A California Conservation Corps-era compound, Camp Hual-cu-Cuish, also was lost to the flames.
 Hual-Cu-Cuish is the Kumeyaay wording for “tough (or strong) but flexible.”
 This campe was built by the California Conservation Corps (CCC) in the 1930s and then used by the Boy Scouts from 1940 to 1998 as a camp.
 The fire burned 90 percent of Cuyamaca Rancho State Park with some areas so hot that tree roots burned.
 The Cedar Fire covered over 273,000 acres, burning desert and mountain areas and extending west of SR-163 with spot burns as far as I-805.